 Cessna 152, Cessna 172, Piper Arrow, Piper Seminole, plus FAA and EASA certified ALSIM simulators.
 Safety and aircraft standards you can verify before you apply.

 The Full Professional Pilot Program A is structured in clear stages.
-Here is what Japanese students can expect from the first ground school class in Miami to a Commercial Pilot License, plus the optional CFI year for F-1 OPT hour building.
+Here is what Japanese students can expect from first ground school to CFI/CFII/MEI — the complete 15-month program.

 | Months | Stage | What You Learn | FAA Milestone |